Nuneaton and Bedworth Recycles

 - If you can’t find what you’re looking for, email firstname.lastname@example.org

 Electronic items such as toasters, kettles and microwaves cannot be accepted in the household or communal recycling collection.
-They can however be taken to a bring bank and recycled.
+They can however be taken to Judkins and recycled.
+If they're in working order, you can always try to sell them on or give away for free on freegle.

 Recycle signs on packaging